deepanshs/csdmpy/docs/plotting_with_pyplot/two_D_plots.rst

 """""""""""""""""""""""""

-When multiple single-component dependent variables are present within the CSDM object, the data from all dependent-variables are plotted on the same axes.
-The name of each dependent variable is displayed along the colorbar.
+When multiple single-component dependent variables are present within the CSDM object, the data from all dependent-variables is plotted on the same axes.
+The name of each dependent variable is displayed along the color bar.

 .. plot:: ../pyplot/twoD111_plot.py
    :include-source: